pqabelian/abelian-community-website/docs/downloads/latest.md

 **Why Should You Upgrade?**
 - Existing users of Desktop Wallet Legacy are strongly recommended to migrate now to this brand new Desktop Wallet Pro (MLP) so that they no longer need to remember the maximum recoverable number of wallets.
 To migrate, we need to create a new wallet at the Desktop Wallet Pro (MLP) and then use the Desktop Wallet Legacy to transfer all the ABEL coins to the new wallet.
 - For the first time, you can create wallets, some of them are fully-private and some others are pseudo-private.

+**Note:** Version 1.0.1 only updates the latest Abelian logo compared to version 1.0.0, with no functional changes.
 :::

 ---

 ### Abelian Desktop Wallet Legacy
-- **Release Date**: `2024-12-19`
+- **Release Date**: `2025-01-04`
-- **Package**: `abelian-desktop-wallet-legacy-v4.2.0`
+- **Package**: `abelian-desktop-wallet-legacy-v4.2.1`
 - **Download Links**:
 <div class="button-container">
-  <a href="https://download.pqabelian.io/release/abelwallet-desktop/abelian-desktop-wallet-legacy-windows-amd64-v4.2.0.zip" class="btn">Windows</a>
+  <a href="https://download.pqabelian.io/release/abelwallet-desktop/abelian-desktop-wallet-legacy-windows-amd64-v4.2.1.zip" class="btn">Windows</a>
-  <a href="https://download.pqabelian.io/release/abelwallet-desktop/abelian-desktop-wallet-legacy-macos-amd64-v4.2.0.zip" class="btn">macOS</a>
+  <a href="https://download.pqabelian.io/release/abelwallet-desktop/abelian-desktop-wallet-legacy-macos-amd64-v4.2.1.zip" class="btn">macOS</a>
-  <a href="https://download.pqabelian.io/release/abelwallet-desktop/abelian-desktop-wallet-legacy-macos-arm64-v4.2.0.zip" class="btn">macOS (Apple Silicon)</a>
+  <a href="https://download.pqabelian.io/release/abelwallet-desktop/abelian-desktop-wallet-legacy-macos-arm64-v4.2.1.zip" class="btn">macOS (Apple Silicon)</a>
-  <a href="https://download.pqabelian.io/release/abelwallet-desktop/abelian-desktop-wallet-legacy-linux-amd64-v4.2.0.zip" class="btn">Linux</a>
+  <a href="https://download.pqabelian.io/release/abelwallet-desktop/abelian-desktop-wallet-legacy-linux-amd64-v4.2.1.zip" class="btn">Linux</a>
-  <a href="https://download.pqabelian.io/release/abelwallet-desktop/abelian-desktop-wallet-legacy-linux-arm64-v4.2.0.zip" class="btn">Linux (ARM)</a>
+  <a href="https://download.pqabelian.io/release/abelwallet-desktop/abelian-desktop-wallet-legacy-linux-arm64-v4.2.1.zip" class="btn">Linux (ARM)</a>
 </div>

 ::: warning